apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Usage: `hadoop fs -getmerge [-nl] <src> <localdst>`

 Takes a source directory and a destination file as input and concatenates files in src into the destination local file.
 Optionally -nl can be set to enable adding a newline character (LF) at the end of each file.
+-skip-empty-file can be used to avoid unwanted newline characters in case of empty files.

 Examples: